-Q. RECORDKEEPING
+P. RECORDKEEPING

 - 1. Except as otherwise provided in this policy, all notes and other records obtained by a contact person through the complaint and/or investigation process shall be provided to and retained by the Director of Human Resources and not disclosed. - 2.
 Records of discrimination and harassment complaints and investigations under this policy are not public. - a.
 To the extent that any information regarding a complaint or investigation is made available to the public by the senate, it must be in summary form and/or redacted as necessary to protect the privacy of employees, the parties involved, and witnesses. - b.
-After the investigation or hearing provided under this policy has been completed, a complainant or a person accused of discrimination or harassment may make the investigative report or report resolving a hearing pursuant to this policy available for public inspection in order to support a contention that an allegation of discrimination or harassment is true or false.
+After the investigation provided under this policy has been completed, a complainant or a person accused of discrimination or harassment may make the investigative report available for public inspection in order to support a contention that an allegation of discrimination or harassment is true or false.

-R. REVIEW OF POLICY AND RECOMMENDATIONS
+Q. REVIEW OF POLICY AND RECOMMENDATIONS